Learn how to identify, harvest, prepare, and use medicinal plants.

 Wild Foods Preparation and Cooking

-How to confidently cook wild foods, turning them into delicious meals.
+How to confidently forage and cook wild foods, turning them into delicious meals.

 Herbal Salves